shilgam/pact-workshop-js/consumer/README.md

 # Consumer App

-Product Catalog website.
-It provides an interface to query the Product service for product information.
+Product Catalog website provides an interface to query the Product service for product information.

 ## Usage